 Colson Whitehead

-Colson Whitehead is a renowned American novelist and essayist.
-He is best known for his novels 'The Underground Railroad' and 'The Nickel Boys', both of which won the Pulitzer Prize for Fiction, making him one of the few authors to receive the award twice.
-His work often explores themes of race, identity, and social structures.
+Colson Whitehead is an acclaimed American author known for his novels, including 'The Underground Railroad' and 'The Nickel Boys,' both of which won the Pulitzer Prize for Fiction.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.